Self-defense or danger to society: who and why owns weapons in the USA

 While most Americans believe stricter gun control is the best way to curb gun violence in a country, less than one in 10 suggested that providing or improving mental health services could help reduce shootings.

 “There are more weapons in the hands of civilians in the United States, and there are more gun-related killings in the country than in any other country in the world, but mass shootings account for only a small percentage of violent deaths.
 Our research has shown that most gun owners may be ill-prepared to handle them, ”the study authors said.

 On the subject: US arms sales hit all records in 2020

 How many Americans own a gun

 The exact number of gun owners in the United States is unclear due to the fact that there are no federal registration requirements or similar rules that would allow for an official tally.
 In fact, federal law prohibits the maintenance of a centralized register of firearms owned by individuals.
 Wamu.

-Americans also own a disproportionate share of the world's firearms: The US is home to just 4% of the world's population, but it owns roughly 40% of the world's weapons owned by civilians, according to a 2018 report from the Swiss company Small Arms Survey.
-SAS estimates that American civilians own 393 million firearms, the highest per capita firearm in the world.
-Harvard researchers found that in developed countries, widespread gun ownership is associated with higher homicide rates.
+Americans also own a disproportionate share of the world's firearms: the US is home to just 4% of the world's population, but it owns roughly 40% of the world's weapons owned by civilians, according to a 2018 report from the Swiss company Small Arms Survey.
+The SAS estimates that American civilians own 393 million firearms, ranking the first in the number of firearms per capita in the world.
+Harvard researchers have found that in developed countries, widespread gun ownership is associated with higher homicide rates.

 According to Pew, 67% of gun owners cite protection as the reason for possession, 38% for hunting, and 3 out of 10 cite sport shooting.
 This is a notable change from the 1990s, when 57% of gun owners said they had a gun for hunting or targeting / shooting sports.